Wait, what??? What is a “second” first?

 Once you’re there (or if you’re already the first 1st PM) a few things that can help:

-- How to do it: A Google doc with bullet points is often all you need, and allows them to comment and ask questions easily.
+How to do it: A Google doc with bullet points is often all you need, and allows them to comment and ask questions easily.
 Then keep updating and reviewing it as you pass those monthly milestones.
+Quarterly product plans thereafter can work well, too.

 There are definitely times where the 1st PM has worked out the first time, so it is possible.
 However, whatever vetting you typically do for a role, triple it before taking such a role, or even consider consulting as a way to try before you buy if you’re unsure.